For-Hives/ForVoyez/README.md

 6. Run database migrations: `npm run prisma-migrate`
 7. Generate Prisma client: `npm run prisma-generate`
 8. Start the development server: `npm run dev`

+## Webhook Configuration for Local Development

+To test and develop the Lemonsqueezy webhook locally, follow these steps:

+### Prerequisites

+- Ensure you have Node.js installed on your machine.
+- Verify that you have set the required environment variables in your `.env` file, particularly `LEMON_SQUEEZY_WEBHOOK_SECRET`, which should contain your Lemonsqueezy webhook secret key.

+### Steps

+1. Go to [https://webhook.site/](https://webhook.site/) and copy your unique URL.

+2. Start your local development server by running the following command in the terminal at the root of your project:
+    `npm run dev` or `bun dev`
+    This will start your Next.js server, which will listen on `http://localhost:3000` by default.

+3. Globally install the `@webhooksite/cli` package by running the following command:
+    ```
+    npm install -g @webhooksite/cli
+    ```

+    This will install the Webhook.site command-line tool, which will allow you to forward webhooks to your local server.

+4. Go to the Lemonsqueezy account settings and configure the webhook URL to point to the unique URL provided by Webhook.site.

+5. Run the following command to forward webhooks to your local server:

+    ```
+    whcli forward --token=<your-token> --target=http://localhost:3000
+    ```

+    Replace `<your-token>` with the token provided by Webhook.site.
+This command will forward the received webhooks from Webhook.site to your local `/api/webhook` endpoint.

+6. Configure the webhook URL in your Lemonsqueezy account settings to point to the unique URL provided by Webhook.site.

+7. Perform an action in Lemonsqueezy that will trigger a webhook (e.g., a test payment).

+8. Check your development server logs.
+You should see the details of the received webhook, indicating that your local endpoint has successfully processed the request.

+### Troubleshooting

+- If you encounter errors related to HTTPS when forwarding webhooks to your local server, make sure to use `http://` instead of `https://` in the target URL.

+- If your local server is not responding, verify that it is running and listening on the correct port (by default, `3000` for Next.js).
+You can also check the server logs for any relevant error messages.

 ## Image Metadata Generation Process